-Many thought that given the disadvantages and rising resistance against the multi purpose projects, water harvesting system was a viable alternative, both socio-economically and environmentally.
+Many thought that given the disadvantages and rising resistance against the multi purpose projects, water harvesting system was a viable both socio-economically alternative, and environmentally.
 In ancient India, along with the sophisticated hydraulic structures, there existed an extraordinary tradition of water harvesting system.
 People had in-depth knowledge of rainfall regimes and soil types and developed wide ranging techniques to harvest rainwater, groundwater, river water and flood water in keeping with the local ecological conditions and their water needs.
-In hill and mountainous regions, people built diversion channels like the 'guls' or 'kuls' of the

-Western Himalayas for agriculture.
+In hill and mountainous regions, people built diversion channels like the 'guls' or 'kuls' of the Western Himalayas for agriculture.
 'Rooftop rainwater harvesting' was commonly practised to store drinking water, particularly in Rajasthan.
 In the flood plains of Bengal, people developed inundation channels to irrigate their fields.
 In arid and semi-arid regions, agricultural fields were converted into rain fed storage structures that allowed the water to stand and moisten the soil like the 'khadins' in Jaisalmer and 'Johads' in other parts of Rajasthan.

-- (I) Why is water harvesting system a viable alternative? - (II) Describe the process of 'rooftop rainwater harvesting'. - (III) Mention any two methods adopted by ancient India for water conservation. - 36.
-Read the given source and answer the questions that follow:
+- (I) Why is water harvesting system a viable alternative?
+1 - (II) Describe the process of 'rooftop rainwater harvesting'.
+1 - (III) Mention any two methods adopted by ancient India for water conservation.
+2 - Ans. (i) Rainwater harvesting is a viable alternative as it is comparatively more economical, environmentally viable, and socially acceptable alternative as compared to other multi-purpose projects.
+1